EndlessFractal/hosts/README.md

 6. Retrieves the current date and time as the last update timestamp.
 7. Counts the number of unique domains.
 8. Constructs a header section with the last update timestamp and the number of unique domains.
-9. Writes the header and the filtered domain names to the `filtered_hosts.txt` file.
+9. Writes the header and the filtered domain names to the `hosts.txt` file.

 ## Sources